openlibhums/memory-alpha/content/support/submission/submission-fields.md

 ### Kind
 A submission form can have the following types of form elements:

-- Text field
+- **Text field**
-	- This creates a single-line input area for short text answers such as names, keywords or subjects.
+	This creates a single-line input area for short text answers such as names, keywords or subjects.
 It does not allow for formatting.

 ![" "](../../support/images/element-text-field.png)

-- Text area
+- **Text area**
-	- This provides a larger, multi-line input area for longer texts such as comments and descriptions.
+	This provides a larger, multi-line input area for longer texts such as comments and descriptions.
 It allows for formatting and line breaks.

 ![" "](../../support/images/element-text-area.png)

-- Checkbox
+- **Checkbox**
-	- This allows you to ask users to tick a box.
+	This allows you to ask users to tick a box.
 These can be used to declare no competing interests or agree to terms and conditions.

 ![" "](../../support/images/element-check-box.png)

-- Select (dropdown)
+- **Select (dropdown)**
-	- This lets you provide a set of options to be displayed in a dropdown list, allowing users to select one.
+	This lets you provide a set of options to be displayed in a dropdown list, allowing users to select one.

 To add these options, use the **Choices** field.
 The options should be separated by the bar (" | ") character.
 This should look like this: "choice 1|choice 2|choice 2".

 ![" "](../../support/images/element-select.png)

-- Email
+- **Email**
-	- This is a specific text field for emails.
+	This is a specific text field for emails.
 It checks if an email address is correctly formatted before a user submits the form and prompts them to edit it if it is not.

-- Upload
+- **Upload**
-	- This lets a user upload a file from their device.
+	This lets a user upload a file from their device.

 ![" "](../../support/images/element-file-upload.png)

-- Date
+- **Date**
-	-This asks the user to provide a date.
+	This asks the user to provide a date.

 ### Choices
 The **Choices** field used in the dropdown element will appear for all of these fields.
 However, it can be ignored in all other cases as it only applies to **Select (dropdown)**.